Holomorphic Vector Field and Topological Sigma Model on CP^1 World Sheet: Introduction

 Section 4 is the main section of this paper.
 We evaluate the degree $0$ (i.e., homotopic to constant maps) correlation function of our model.
 It corresponds to the correlation function represented by the Bott residue formula.
 Proposition \ref{p1} claims that the correlation function is invariant under change of the parameter $s$.
 Hence we can compare the results evaluated under the $s \to 0$ limit and the $s \to \infty$ limit.

-In the $s \to 0$ limit, the degree $0$ correlation function turns into classical integration on $M$ of differential forms that represent Chen classes by the standard argument of weak coupling limit of the topological sigma model.
-In the $s \to \infty$ limit, evaluation of the degree $0$ correlation function reduces to evaluation of contributions of from connected components of the zero set of the holomorphic tangent vector field $K$.
-This follows from localization principle.
-Then we perform standard localization computation.
+In the $s \to 0$ limit, the degree $0$ correlation function turns into the classical integration on $M$ of differential forms that represent Chen classes by the standard argument of weak coupling limit of the topological sigma model.
+In the $s \to \infty$ limit, evaluation of the degree $0$ correlation function reduces to the evaluation of contributions of from connected components of the zero set of the holomorphic tangent vector field $K$.
+This follows from the localization principle.
+The localization principle insists that path integrals of a model having supersymmetry can be evaluated by the sum of contributions from field configurations satisfying the conditions that supersymmetric transformations of fermionic fields are zero.
+We perform standard localization computation.
 The result of evaluation from each connected component turns out to be the contribution in the Bott residue formula from the same connected component.
+By equating these two results, we obtain the desired Bott residue formula.